 Saddle and Seatpost

 What you sit on is called the saddle.
 Finding the right saddle is important to being comfortable on both short and long rides.
 The saddle clamps onto the seatpost, which is clamped into the frame.
+More advanced riders will use a dropper post.
+This allows to raise and lower the saddle with a lever on the handlebars.
+This is most often used for downhill riding.

 Where Should You Start?